 This blanket chest showcases a few rare species of wood: Chechen composes the legs, Palea borders the top, and Santa Maria was used for the rest.
 Frame and panel construction was used throughout.
 Because heavy dense hardwoods make up the top, a pair of heavy duty lifters provide an easy and safe lift.
 Quality construction will provide an heirloom for generations to come.

 Not all cabinets need to be big.
-This jewelry chest stands about 20” tall and provides ample storage for a modest collection of jewelry.
+This jewelry chest stands about 20” tall and provides ample storage for a collection of jewelry.
 The primary woods here are Jatoba (Brazilian Cherry) and maple.
 The inset panels of the doors are spalted maple.
-Spalted woods are a unique form of wood that get an array of colors due to the influence of fungi, dramatic black lines are often present.
+Spalted woods are a unique form of wood that get an array of colors due to the influence of fungi, with dramatic black lines often present.
 The drawer pulls are made from ebony, and the box joints in the drawer’s construction highlight the contrasting woods.

 Updated November 27, 2018.